-Schwingen, the sport of Swiss wrestling
+Schwingen, the traditional sport of Swiss wrestling

 Along with Hornussen, Schwingen is one of the national sporting traditions of Switzerland.
 Schwingen—which means “to swing” in German—most likely originated in medieval Switzerland; today, it is one of the most treasured Swiss customs.
 Two men (or, increasingly, women) wearing traditional belted leather shorts enter a sawdust-covered ring and wrestle until one has pinned the other to the ground.
 One of the most famous Schwingen festival is the Eidgenössisches Schwing- und Älplerfest, held just every three years.

 Jass, a card game throughout Switzerland

 You won’t go far in Switzerland without seeing someone whip out a deck of cards and start playing Jass.
 A card game dating to the 18th century, Jass is the go-to card game at pubs and friendly gatherings; for a more professional environment, there are dozens of leagues and championships to join.

 Älplerchilbi and Sennenchilbi, fairs in central Switzerland

 Locals mark the end of summer and the harvest with alpine fairs, mainly held in the cantons of Obwalden and Nidwalden.
 Besides produce and other prepared foods, the festival features live sketches performed in the center of town.
 These festivals evolved into the herdsmen’s fairs, or Sennenchilbi, which put more of an emphasis on the traditions of Switzerland’s alpine way of life.